connectome-neuprint/neuprint-python/docs/source/quickstart.rst

     1. Navigate your web browser to the neuprint server address.
     2. Log in.
-    3. Using the account menu in the upper right-hand corner, select "Auth Token" as shown in the screenshot below.
+    3. Using the account menu in the upper right-hand corner, select "Account" as shown in the screenshot below.
-    4. Copy the entire token
+    4. Copy the entire auth token.

 .. image:: _static/token-screenshot.png